 2.2.
 Main features of 3DCityDB¶

-The implementation defines the classes and relations for the most relevant topographic objects in cities and regional models with respect to their geometrical, topological, semantical, and appearance properties.
+The CityGML data model defines classes and relations for the most relevant topographic objects in cities and regional models with respect to their geometrical, topological, semantic, and appearance properties.
 Included are generalization hierarchies between thematic classes, aggregations, relations between objects, and spatial properties.
 These thematic information go beyond graphic exchange formats and allow to employ virtual 3D city models for sophisticated analysis tasks in different application domains.

-For the representation of all vector and grid geometry the built-in data types provided by the spatially-enhanced relational database management systems Oracle Spatial/Locator (10G R2 or higher) or PostgreSQL (9.1 or higher) with PostGIS extension (2.0 or higher) are used.
+The 3D City Database maps the CityGML data model to a relational database schema and supports the management of CityGML data.
+For the representation of vector and grid-based geometry, the built-in data types provided by the spatially-enhanced relational database management systems PostgreSQL (9.6 or higher) with PostGIS extension (2.3 or higher) and Oracle Spatial/Locator (10g R2 or higher) are used.
 This way, special solutions are avoided and different geoinformation systems, CAD/BIM systems, and ETL software systems can directly access (read and write) the geometry objects stored in the SRDBMS.

 2.2.2.
 Support for CityGML Application Domain Extensions (ADEs)¶